 But, he is not the one for me.

 When you let something go, and it returns it does not mean it’s meant to be.
-So, throw that line in the same place you put, ‘and they lived Happily Ever After’ romances.
+Throw that line in the same place you put, ‘and they lived Happily Ever After’ romances.